aajonusnet/aajonusnet/md/QNA/Q&A Of April 6, 2008.md

 Q: Well, there's some of that too because my other eye compensates, and it's super great vision.
 But I do get strain, I think, during the course of the day just from that.

-A: You have to neutrify yourself on the inside.
-So the beet juice or the olive oil will help clean the eye, and then to neutrify it, you have to eat the meat with some fish, beef with some fish or a fowl or a combination of all three, and then put the bone marrow on it, and it will focus more in that area.
+A: You have to nutrify yourself on the inside.
+So the beet juice or the olive oil will help clean the eye, and then to nutrify it, you have to eat the meat with some fish, beef with some fish or a fowl or a combination of all three, and then put the bone marrow on it, and it will focus more in that area.

 Q: All right.
 Thank you.